How to Create Your Own Flower Bar

 1. Stephanie Ziajka Post author

-This was for a smaller shower (about 25 people), but you can absolutely still make it budget-friendly by ordering flowers in bulk.
+This was for a smaller party (about 15 people), but you can absolutely still make it budget-friendly by ordering flowers in bulk.
 Also, maybe set out an example bouquet that shows just 1-3 roses (or whatever your hero flower is) and some fillers/greenery.
 That’ll give guests a better idea of many flowers they can take.
-Hope that helps!! 🙂
+Hope that helps!! :)

 Reply